spyboy-productions/r4ven/README.md

 # or if the target is mocking the GPS location.
 # or if a target is using VPN or spoofing IP

-- Some browsers auto block location permission like(Brave, Safari etc)
+- Some browsers auto block location and camera permission like(Brave, Safari etc)
 + Location accuracy will be more accurate if you use this on a smartphone.

 ```